nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     ![Schedule Step 2](images/ScheduleStep2.png)
     <div align="center">Figure 13: Shows the schedule panel in the weekly format</div><br>

-3. You can easily view you classes for the week.
-The Date bar labelled in the Figure 14 below shows the day of the week as well as the date for your reference.
+3. You can easily view your classes for the week.
+The Date bar labelled in Figure 14 below shows the day of the week as well as the date for your reference.
     The Time bar in Figure 14 shows the time in 24-hour clock format with 1-hour intervals.
     The Classes labelled in Figure 14 are colored brown to match the color of **Reeve** for a better visual experience.
     Furthermore, the name of the student that you are tutoring during that slot will be labelled for you to identify classes easily.